dhondta/python-tinyscript/docs/helpers.md

 **Name** | **Description**
 --- | ---
+`ts.flatten_dict` | function aimed to flatten a dictionary of dictionaries ; if it encounters duplicate keys, it merges them by joining the strings with the "`/`" separator
-`ts.merge_dictionaries` | useful function for merging two or more dictionaries, either updating the first input dictionary (if `new` is `False` ; this is the default) or creating a new one, also updating the resulting dictionary with the latest input dictionaries (if `update` is `True` ; this is the default) or not, dealing with the duplicate values (when iterable) by merging them (related to the `duplicates` boolean)
+`ts.merge_dict` | useful function for merging two or more dictionaries, either updating the first input dictionary (if `new` is `False` ; this is the default) or creating a new one, also updating the resulting dictionary with the latest input dictionaries (if `update` is `True` ; this is the default) or not, dealing with the duplicate values (when iterable) by merging them (related to the `duplicates` boolean)

 -----